-In Treasury's view, while ever there are two Accounting Standards i.e. AASB 118 and AASB 1004 and two different definitions for reciprocal and non-reciprocal, any Guidance which eliminates the difference in accounting treatment effectively conflicts with the Accounting Standard requirements.
+In HoTARAC's view, there are two Accounting Standards i.e. AASB 118 and AASB 1004 and two different definitions for reciprocal and non-reciprocal.
+Accordingly, Guidance that eliminates the difference in accounting treatment effectively conflicts with the Accounting Standards requirements.